 Agility is essential for a resilient organization.
 The need for resilience is not new—withstanding changes in technology, generational changes in consumer tastes, and new competitors is a perennial demand.
 But the rate of such disruptions has increased dramatically.
 Today, the pace of disruption makes organizational agility essential for survival.
 Fortunately, organizational agility can be cultivated.

 Just as human bodies, with regular exercise and the right diet, become more agile and better able to recover from illness and injuries, organizations, and the individuals in them, can increase their agility.
-AMA’s Building Agility and Resilience seminar shows that companies can use a variety of strategies and techniques to enhance agility, promoting the resilience required to thrive in the face of disruptions.
+AMA’s Strategic Agility and Resilience seminar shows that companies can use a variety of strategies and techniques to enhance agility, promoting the resilience required to thrive in the face of disruptions.

 Building organizational agility